microsoft/MSIX-PackageSupportFramework/README.md

 This project provides tools, libraries, documentation and samples for creating app-compat fixups to enable classic Win32 applications to be distributed and executed as packaged apps.

 ## Documentation
-Check out our [step by step guide] (https://docs.microsoft.com/en-us/windows/uwp/porting/package-support-framework), it will walk you through the main PSF workflows and provides the key documentation.
+Check out our [step by step guide](https://docs.microsoft.com/en-us/windows/uwp/porting/package-support-framework), it will walk you through the main PSF workflows and provides the key documentation.

 See also:
 * [Package Support Framework package layout](layout.md)